Cole-Hartman/5-Card-Draw-Poker/5 Card Draw Poker/README.md

 -
 This is my application of 5 card draw poker in C.

-Built Using Visual Studio Community Edition 2015
+Built Using Visual Studio Community

 Notes
 This program was built for Windows systems.